centroid457/testplans/README.md

 ## Features
-1. thread safe
+1. [THREADS]:
+	- safe work in independent TCs
-2. safe stop process at any moment by terminate thread
+	- safe stop process at any moment by terminate
-3. skip:
+2. [SKIP]:
 	- tc
 	- tc on dut
 	- dut
+3. [DEVICES]:
+	- keep all in one instance
+	- use variants: single device for all duts or list for pairing each dut

 ********************************************************************************